My test results are in. I have SIBO, and….

 There is a reason I was referred to Dr. Schweig when I was (thank you, thank you, thank you, Marci).
 I fully believe it’s because my gut was telling me “diet” would only take me so far.
 Turns out that was right.
 No “diet-only” protocol was ever going to help the severe adrenal fatigue and/or other things I have going on – this I know for sure.

 Healing, not dwelling.
 This means I have to make some major changes in my life.
 For me.
 In order to get better.

 The Type A SKH says,

-But how will this fit into my schedule?
+How will this fit into my schedule?

 But the desperate-for-final-healing SKH says,

 It’s going to fit.
 There will be no schedule.
 Instead, whatever it takes.